amitmerchant1990/github-night-mode/README.md

 GitHub Night Mode
 =================
-> A Chrome extension to experience GitHub in night mode
+> A Chrome extension to experience GitHub in night mode :sunglasses:

 ### Install